wavexx/fgallery/README.rst

 :``txt``: Detached captions in a simple text file.
 :``xmp``: Captions read from XMP sidecar metadata.
 :``exif``: Captions read from EXIF metadata.
-:``cmp``: Captions read from JPEG or PNG's built-in "comment" data.
+:``cmt``: Captions read from JPEG or PNG's built-in "comment" data.

 You can disable caption extraction entirely by using ``-c none``.
 When multiple methods are provided, the first available caption source is used.
 By default,